 The WannaCry cyber attack of May this year infected more than 200,000 computers in 150 countries, affecting government, healthcare and private company systems.
 This attack, and more recently, the Petya cyber-attack, has woken everyone up to the fact that the cyber-threat is real, growing and impossible to ignore any longer.
-Cyber risk modeling firm Cyence estimated the potential costs from the hack at $4 billion, while other groups predict losses would be in the hundreds of millions.
-The attack is likely to make 2017 the worst year for ransomware scams, in which hackers seize control of a company’s or organization’s computers and threaten to destroy data unless payment is made.
+Cyence, the cyber security risk company, estimates that the possible costs from the attack at £2.85 billion.
+The cyberattack is predicted to make 2017 one of the nastiest years for ransomware attacks, whereby hackers take control of a businesses computers and threaten to wipe out their data unless a ransom payment is made.
 For most businesses their main concerns, right now, centre around what they can do to protect themselves from falling victim to this kind of attack in the future.
 And although the initial wave of these attacks is over, their damaging effects are long lasting, with businesses still counting the costs.

 If businesses implement strong cybersecurity practices, they minimize the damage and danger to their operational survival.

 This is our advice on how to avoid being the next victim:

 1. Bring all Microsoft security updates up to date – on servers and workstations.
 Make sure that you allow your workstations to reboot in order for updates to apply.
 Computer Geeks do this as part of our Remote Unlimited service.

 2. Make sure your Operating Systems are up to date (e.g. Windows 10, Windows Server).
 Computer Geeks will review your infrastructure for out of date operating systems and will contact you with recommendations if required.

 3. Keep your systems current – hardware & software 5+ years old presents a security risk on your network.